 Administer using a controlled infusion device.
 Advisable to use administration components made with synthetic or coated natural rubber gaskets.
 If loading dose used, administer over 10 minutes; may extend to 20 minutes to further reduce vasoconstrictive effects.
 Titration no more frequently than every 30 minutes may reduce the incidence of hypotension when used for ICU sedation (Gerlach 2009).

 Vials: Store unopened vials (single-dose and multi-dose) at room temperature.
-Diluted solutions using multi-dose vials may be stored for up to 4 hours at room temperature or up to 24 hours at 2°C to 8°C (35°F to 46°F).
+Diluted solutions using multi-dose vials may be stored for up to 4 hours at room temperature or up to 24 hours at 2°C to 8°C (35°F to 46°F) prior to use.

 Alfuzosin: May enhance the hypotensive effect of Blood Pressure Lowering Agents.
 Monitor therapy